-I was filled with dread that something might be seriously wrong with G's hearing.
+I was filled with dread that something might be seriously wrong with my daughter’s hearing.
 I made an appointment to take the girls to see our family doctor.
-Now, both girls have had runny noses pretty much non-stop since G-Girl started school.
+Now, both girls have had runny noses pretty much non-stop since Grace started school.
 I have lost count of the number of back to back colds they have had since the second week of September.
 Every time it seems like one of their noses is finally drying up, it starts again!
-Normally I don't take my kids to the doctors because of a cold, but after six weeks of colds I felt it was time for a visit.
-The doc took a look in G-Girl's ears and said they looked fine, but with her being congested she might have a build up of liquid.
-The doc wasn't phased at all by the non-stop snot.
-She ordered 7 days worth of antibiotics for both girls, and a hearing test for G-Girl to take place after she'd finished the meds.
+Normally I don’t take my kids to the doctors because of a cold, but after six weeks of colds I felt it was time for a visit.
+The doc took a look in Grace’s ears and said they looked fine, but with her being congested she might have a build up of liquid.
+The doc wasn’t phased at all by the non-stop snot.
+She ordered seven days worth of antibiotics for both girls, and a hearing test for Grace scheduled to take place after she’d finished the meds.

-So we waited for the big day, the take G-Girl to the hospital to get her hearing checked-out day.
+So we waited for the big day, the take Grace to the hospital to get her hearing checked-out day.
 And in the meantime I noticed her hearing seemed to be improving.
 Was it just my imagination?
 No, it definitely seemed like it was getting better.
-Oh, man, now I am going to feel so silly getting this hearing test done.
+Oh, man, I worried, now I am going to feel so silly getting this hearing test done.

-Then she took G into a sound proof booth and asked her some question.
-I looked through the glass window and saw G-Girl seated at school desk, it looked like she was moving coloured blocks around on a beg board.
-Then the audiologist came out of the booth and spoke to G-Girl over a speaker.
-She covered her mouth so that lip reading wouldn't be an option, as she asked G to point to various items on a big full-colour chart.
-"Do you see a sailboat?
-Can you find the ice cream?"
+Then she took Grace into a soundproof booth and asked her some question.
+I looked through the glass window and saw Grace seated at school desk, it looked like she was moving coloured blocks around on a peg board.
+Then the audiologist came out of the booth and spoke to Grace over a speaker.
+She covered her mouth so that lip reading wouldn’t be an option, as she asked my girl to point to various items on a big full-colour chart.
+“Do you see a sailboat?
+Can you find the ice cream?”
 The audiologist was fiddling with knobs, taking readings, and presumably lowering and raising the volume her voice was being projected at.